jentery/506v3/index.md

 * Steven Shaviro's ["Introduction to Accelerationism"](https://manifold.umn.edu/read/no-speed-limit/section/1b09b41b-002e-4b2d-ade0-b7ee76e5e9cc) (from *No Speed Limit: Three Essays on Accelerationism* 2015),
 * Natasha Dow Schüll's "Engineering Experience: The Productive Economy of Player-Centric Design" (26 pages; from *Addiction by Design: Machine Gambling in Las Vegas* 2012), and
 * Jennifer Whitson and Martin French's "Productive Play: The Shift from Responsible Consumption to Responsible Production" (20 pages; in *Journal of Consumer Culture* 21.1 2021)

+## Week 9 (November 3rd): Global Games and Culturalization

+*Before seminar*, please:
+* Read Kate Edwards's "Culturalization" (6 pages; from *Debugging Game History* 2016),
+* Read Christopher B. Patterson's "Global Game: Race \ Play / Intimacy" (32 pages; from *Open World Empire: Race, Erotics, and The Global Rise of Video Games* 2020),
+* Submit your mid-term work in progress, and
+* Optional: check out *Age of Empires II*, *Fallout 3*, *Forza Motorsports*, *Street Fighter II*, *Tekken*, *Soulcalibur II*, *League of Legends*, *Prince of Persia*, and/or *Overwatch* (all mentioned in the assigned reading).

+How is race experienced as play when games are treated as global commodities for global audiences?
+How do player stories perform or situate themselves in the buzz of global game development?

+*During our ninth meeting*, we'll discuss these two texts (60 minutes) and continue chatting about your player story methodologies (15 minutes).
+A visiting speaker will join us (45 minutes), and you'll also have an opportunity to share some of your experiences playing games and interactive fiction thus far this term (10 minutes).
+We'll talk about Prompt 6 and our plan for Week 11, too, as well as the revisions statement that's due in December (20 minutes).

+Visiting speaker: TBD

+**Please submit your mid-term work in progress** (20% of your final mark).
+This submission should include:
+* Your response to Prompt 3 (from Week 5),
+* Your response to Prompt 4 (from Week 6),
+* Your response to Prompt 5 (from Week 8), and
+* Any notes or documentation you wish to include.

+Further reading (not required or expected; just more context if you'd like it):
+* Jodi Byrd's ["What Remains: Colonial Racial Capitalism, Videogames, and an Empire in Play"](https://c4ejournal.net/2021/03/05/jodi-byrd-what-remains-colonial-racial-capitalism-videogames-and-an-empire-in-play-2021-c4ej-22/) (45 minutes; from *Ethics in Context* 2021) ([audio only](https://soundcloud.com/centre-for-ethics/jodi-byrd-what-remains-colonial-racial-capitalism-videogames-and-an-empire-in-play)),
+* Dean Chan's "Playing with Race: The Ethics of Racialized Representations in E-Games" (7 pages; in *International Review of Information Ethics* 4 2005),
+* Naomi Clark and merritt k's "Queering Human-Game Relations" (16 pages; in *First Person Scholar* 2015),
+* Koichi Iwabuchi's "The 1990s--Japan's Return to Asia in the Age of Globalization" (22 pages; from *Recentering Globalization: Popular Culture and Japanese Transnationalism* 2002),
+* Lisa Nakamura's "Head-Hunting on the Internet: Identity Tourism, Avatars, and Racial Passing in Textual and Graphic Chat Spaces" (30 pages; from *Cybertypes: Race, Ethnicity, and Identity on the Internet* 2002),
+* Soraya Murray's "The World Is a Ghetto: Imagining the Global Metropolis in Playable Representation" (coming soon; 45 pages; from *On Video Games: The Visual Politics of Race, Gender and Space* 2018), and
+* Susan Sontag's "Notes on Camp" (13 pages; in the *Partisan Review* 1964)

+## Week 10 (November 10th): Not Playing

+We don't meet today.
+It's Reading Break.